ufrisk/pcileech/readme.md

 * Spawn system shell [Windows].
 * Spawn any executable [Windows].
 * Load unsigned drivers [Windows].
-* Pull files [Linux, Windows, OS X].
+* Pull files [Linux, FreeBSD, Windows, macOS].
-* Push files [Linux, Windows, OS X].
+* Push files [Linux, Windows, macOS].
-* Patch / Unlock (remove password requirement) [Windows, OS X].
+* Patch / Unlock (remove password requirement) [Windows, macOS].

 Limitations/Known Issues:
 =========================
 * Read and write errors on some older hardware.
 Try "pcileech.exe testmemreadwrite -min 0x1000" in order to test memory reads and writes against the physical address 0x1000 (or any other address) in order to confirm.
 * Does not work if the OS uses the IOMMU/VT-d.
-This is the default on OS X (unless disabled in recovery mode).
+This is the default on macOS (unless disabled in recovery mode).
 Windows 10 Enterprise with Virtuallization based security features enabled does not work fully - this is however not the default setting in Windows 10.
 * Some Linux kernels does not work.
 Sometimes a required symbol is not exported in the kernel and PCILeech fails.
 * Linux might also not work if some virtualization based features are enabled.
 * Windows Vista: some shellcode modules such as wx64_pscmd does not work.